uccser/verto/kordac/tests/assets/smoke/algorithms.md

 ## Searching

-{panel type="teacher-note" title="Teacher Note" title="teacher-note" summary="Presenting searching in the classroom"}
+{panel type="teacher-note" title="Teacher Note" summary="Presenting searching in the classroom"}

 The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-link term="Binary Search"}Binary Search{glossary-link end}.
 We recommend you play through the levels yourself for a while, or after reading this description.
 It is based on the [CS Unplugged Battleships game](http://csunplugged.com/searching-algorithms) which can be used as a classroom activity to enforce the lessons in this chapter (the hashing activity is not used for the present searching game).
 The